Skip to main content

 The majority of your daily testosterone release occurs during sleep.
 This is the period when your body undertakes its most critical repair and recovery processes.
 The endocrine system, including the complex signaling cascade that governs testosterone production, is highly attuned to your circadian rhythm.

 Chronic sleep deprivation, inconsistent sleep schedules, or poor-quality sleep directly disrupts this rhythm.
 It sends a stress signal to your body, elevating cortisol levels, which can further suppress the pathways that lead to healthy testosterone synthesis.
 Prioritizing seven to nine hours of quality sleep per night is a non-negotiable component of any protocol aimed at hormonal optimization.
-It is during these quiet hours that the foundational work of is truly accomplished.
+It is during these quiet hours that the foundational work of hormonal health is truly accomplished.

 Intermediate